rkd006/Carbonate-Chemistry-Model/README.md

 - CO2_loss_dynamic_y3: figure that plots CO2 requirements and losses over four days and figure that plots CO2 concentration over four days for a combined y3
 - calc_CO2_loss_sal: creates a function to calculate the CO2 losses to the atmosphere with inputs of pH and salinity ranges
 - calc_CO2_loss_temp: creates a function to calculate the CO2 losses to the atmosphere with inputs of pH and temperature ranges
+- subplot_sal: a) creates multiple subplots side by side of the figures from CO2_loss_script_sal b) creates multiple subplots side by side of the figures from CO2_loss_algal_growth_sal
+- subplot_temp: a) creates multiple subplots side by side of the figures from CO2_loss_script_temp b) creates multiple subplots side by side of the figures from CO2_loss_algal_growth_temp

 #### *with algal growth:*